-The Phoenix mineral resource consists of two separate lenses known as Zone A and Zone B located at the Athabasca unconformity approximately 400 m below surface within a 1-kilometre-long, northeast-trending mineralized corridor.
+The Phoenix mineral resource consists of two separate lenses known as Zone A and Zone B located at the Athabasca unconformity approximately 400 m below surface within a 1.1 km long, northeast-trending mineralized corridor.
 Both lenses contain a higher grade core within a lower grade mineralized envelope and extend along the unconformity roughly overlying the northeast trending WS basement fault.
-Some mineralization also occurs on the northwest side of the WS fault but commonly at a slightly lower elevation.
+Some mineralization also occurs on the northwest side of the WS Fault but commonly at a slightly lower elevation.

-Mineral resources for Phoenix, based on 196 diamond drill holes totalling 89,835 m, were estimated by RPA at a cut-off grade of $0.8\% U_3O_8$.
-Indicated Resources total 166,400 t at 19.14% U_3O_8 containing 70.2 million lb U_3O_8 .
-Inferred Resources total 8,600 t at 5.80% U_3O_8 containing 1.1 million lb U_3O_8 .
+Mineral resources for Phoenix, based on 196 diamond drill holes totalling 89,835 m, were estimated by RPA at a cut-off grade of $0.8\% U_3O_8$ .
+On a 100% basis, Indicated Resources total 166,000 t at 19.1% $U_3O_8$ containing 70.2 million lb $U_3O_8$ .
+Inferred Resources total 9,000 t at 5.8% $U_3O_8$ containing 1.1 million lb $U_3O_8$ .